Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-setup-ai-unlimited.md

 - **Default region**: The region where you want to deploy the engine.
 Teradata recommends choosing the region closest to your primary work location.
 - **Default subnet**: The subnet that provides the engine instance with a route to an internet gateway.
 If you don't specify a subnet, the engine is automatically associated with the default subnet.
 - **Default IAM role**: The default IAM identity that provides the required permissions to deploy the engine instance.
 When a default IAM role is assigned to a user or resource, the user or resource automatically assumes the role and gains the permissions granted to the role.
+If AI Unlimited creates the [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html), it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
+If your organization creates the role, it must be broad enough to include all the clusters that might deploy the engine.
 - **Resource tags**: The key-value pair applied to a resource to hold metadata about that resource.
 With a resource tag, you can quickly identify, organize, and manage the AI Unlimited resources you use in your environment.
 - **Default CIDRs**: The list of Classless Inter-Domain Routing (CIDR) network addresses that can be allocated to the engine.
 Use CIDR to allocate IP addresses flexibly and efficiently in your network.
 If you don't specify a CIDR, the engine is automatically associated with the default CIDR.
 - **Default security groups**: The list of security groups for the VPC in each region.
 Security group is a virtual firewall that contains rules to monitor and filter the incoming and outgoing traffic for the VPC in each region.
 If you don't specify a security group, the engine is automatically associated with the default security group for the VPC.
+If you're deploying AI Unlimited using the CloudFormation template or ARM template, make sure the default security group is the same as the one in the template to ensures AI Unlimited can communicate with the AI Unlimited engine.
 - **Role Prefix**: The string of characters prepended to the name of a role.
 You can use a role prefix to organize and manage roles and to enforce naming conventions.
 - **Permission Boundary**: The maximum permissions an IAM entity can have regardless of the permissions defined in the identity-based policy.
 You can define and manage the user permissions and roles and enforce compliance requirements.

-**IAM role**

-If AI Unlimited creates the [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html), it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
-If your organization creates the role, it must be broad enough to include all the clusters that might deploy the engine.
+After you've filled-in all the details, select **Update**.

 </TabItem>
 <TabItem value="azure" label="Azure">